maxim2310/auth-angular-app/README.md

 ## Installation

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Install dependencies:
+3. Install dependencies: npm install

 ## Usage

-1. Start the development server:
+1. Start the development server: npm start
 2. Open your browser and visit `http://localhost:4200` to access the application.

 ## Authentication